5 JavaScript Priority Levels and How to Use Them

 Example: the LCP network resource is delayed by render blocking JavaScripts

-The Largest contentful Paint is prone to bandwidth and CPU competition.
+The Largest Contentful Paint is prone to bandwidth and CPU competition.
 When too many scripts fight for early network resources it will delay the Largest Contentful Paint network resource and early CPU work will delay the LCP by blocking the main thread.

 Scripts can also cause a Cumulative Layout Shift if scripts 'change how the page looks'.
 Ad scripts that inject banners into the page and sliders are notorious for doing this.

-5 Types of JavaScript priority's
+5 types of JavaScript priorities

 I like to distinguish between 5 types of JavaScript priorities.
-Let's quickly discuss those before we dig in.

 • Critical Scripts: These scripts handle critical page functionality and without these scripts critical tasks like adding a product to a cart, site search or navigation is not possible.

-• Important scripts.
-These scripts handle important (business) logic and your site depends on these.
-For example: Analytics
+• Important Scripts: These scripts handle important business logic and your site depends on these.
+For example: Analytics.

-• Nice to have scripts.
-These scripts are nice to have but if push comes to shove we do not really need them for the page to function.
-For example a chat widget or an exit intent
+• Nice to Have Scripts: These scripts are nice to have but if push comes to shove we do not really need them for the page to function.
+For example a chat widget or an exit intent.

-• Future Scripts.
-These scripts might be critical or nice to have but we do not need them right now because 'other steps' need to be taken before we can actually use these scripts.
-For example a multi-stage check out script.
+• Future Scripts: These scripts might be critical or nice to have but we do not need them right now because 'other steps' need to be taken before we can actually use these scripts.
+For example a multi-stage checkout script.

 1. Render-Critical Scripts